rxavier/poniard/README.md

 **[LazyPredict](https://github.com/shankarpandala/lazypredict)** is similar in that it runs multiple estimators and provides results for various metrics.
 Unlike Poniard, by default it tries most scikit-learn estimators, and is not based on cross validation.

-**[PyCaret](https://github.com/pycaret/pycaret)** is a whole other beast that includes model explainability, deployment, plotting, NLP, anomaly detection, etc., which leads to a list of dependencies several times larger than Poniard's, and a more complicated API.
+**[PyCaret](https://github.com/pycaret/pycaret)** is a whole other beast that includes model explainability, deployment, plotting, NLP, anomaly detection, etc., which leads to a list of dependencies several times larger than Poniard's, and a much higher level of abstraction.